Akshaysonawane/surveytool/README.md

 2. Error messages needs to be shown on success or failure
 3. Reuse of Dropdown component can be done
-4. Admin part can be adde to add or remove questions and surveys
+4. Admin part can be adde to add or remove questions and surveys .
+Same user should not be able to fill the survey again and again

 ## References
 1. Official react-bootstrap website to use bootstrap components